Bryon-Abbott/aabruceboard/docs/UserManual.md

 # User Manual - BruceBoard
-Version: 1.0.06
+Version: 1.1.4 (17)

-BruceBoard is an application used to Create, Maintain and Play standard 10x10 Football Pools.
+BruceBoard is an application used to Create, Maintain and Play standard 10x10 Sports Pools.
 The key functionality includes the following:
 + Player Authentication allows users to create Player IDs, Signon and Signoff of the Application.
 + Create Communities to allow access to Games.
-+ Create Series to organise Games.
++ Create Groups to organise Games.
 + Create Games to be played,
     + Allowing access to Communities.
     + Allow Players to select Squares.